RapidAPI/DevRel-Stack-Data/learn/posts/rapidapi-testing/rapidapi-client.md

 <Callout>

-[RapidAPI Client](https://rapidapi.com/products/api-design?utm_source=RapidAPI.com/learn&utm_medium=DevRel&utm_campaign=DevRel) is an API developer tool with an intuitive UI that simplifies your API development flow.
-With RapidAPI Client, you can debug, test and interact with HTTP APIs.
-It supports REST, SOAP and GraphQL.
+[RapidAPI Client](https://rapidapi.com/products/api-design?utm_source=RapidAPI.com/learn&utm_medium=DevRel&utm_campaign=DevRel) is an API developer tool with an intuitive UI that simplifies your API , and interact with HTTP APIs.
+It supports REST, SOAP, and GraphQL.

 </Callout>